GSA/cto-website/_guides/software-request-guide.md

 #### Pilot Software Requests
 If you want to try out a software tool but aren't sure if you want it to go through a full review yet, you may request to evaluate the software on a trial basis.
 This type of request is know as a Pilot.
 Pilot requests can be much faster to process, but there are several requirements it must meet in order to be considered for evaluation.
 <ul><li>Pilot software must never be on a production network or contain sensitive federal data</li><li>The cost for a Pilot may not exceed $25k</li></ul>
 Pilot requests require a Security review and will need to be approved by the TSC.
-If approved, GEAR will be updated to include the software information with the status of Pilot.
+If approved, GEAR will be updated to include the software information along with a status of Pilot.
 Approval for all Pilot software expires after 90 days.
 At the conclusion of the pilot, the requestor will need to provide to the CTO the following key outcomes:
-* Determination of whether or not the requester believes that the piloted technology is acceptable and should be a candidate for full approval;
+* Determination of whether or not the requester believes that the piloted technology is acceptable and should be a candidate for full approval
-* Path to attain full security, and Section 508 approval; and
+* Path to attain full security, and Section 508 approval
-* Evidence of all costs have been identified and budgeted within the requesting office and as required by other affected offices, to include out-year operations and maintenance.
+* Evidence that all costs have been identified and budgeted within the requesting office and as required by other affected offices, to include out-year operations and maintenance

 ### Monitor
 After your software request is entered in ServiceNow, you will receive an email confirmation.
 Be sure to read that email since it will provide your service ticket number.
 Any follow-up communication will also be sent to you in email from the IT Standards Desk.
-Be aware that follow-up communications from the IT Standards team may be a request for missing information and should be answered promptly to keep your requesting moving along.
+Be aware that follow-up communications from the IT Standards team may be a request for missing information and should be answered promptly to keep your request moving along.
 You can review your request information in ServiceNow by viewing your open tickets.
 For any questions, contact the IT Standards Team at it-standards@gsa.gov.

 ### Approve
 It can typically take up to 2 weeks for a request to be completed for Standard software.
 After your software request is approved, the ticket is marked as closed and you'll be contacted via phone or email by your local IT Service Desk.
 Remember, you can always check your ticket status in [ServiceNow](https://gsa.service-now.com/GSA_Self-Service/home.do).